FirestormAngel/raspberry-documentation/README.md

 * Chapter 0x06: Installing and configuring components for Wifi 802.11ac
 * Chapter 0x07: Installing and configuring components for DNS, DHCP, iptables
 * Chapter 0x08: Installing and configuring components for IPSec, iptables
+* Chapter 0x09: Configuring scheduled crontab NMAP scans of your wifi network.

 ### This will probably work on the 4GB and 8GB Raspberry Pi 4 models. (later release date)
-* Chapter 0x09: Hardware and Requirements
+* Chapter 0x0A: Hardware and Requirements
-* Chapter 0x0A: Installing and configuring components for Docker (repo and installation)
+* Chapter 0x0B: Installing and configuring components for Docker (repo and installation)
-* Chapter 0x0B: Installing and configuring components for Python3 environments.
+* Chapter 0x0C: Installing and configuring components for Python3 environments.
+* Chapter 0x0D: Installing and configuring WASP pcap recorder.
 * More chapters in the pipe.

 NOTE: